Galaxy Invasion

 All the Flagships strike!

 Galaxy Invasion is one of my favorite TRS-80 games.
 It takes full advantage of the limited resolution of the TRS-80 screen and actually makes that work to its advantage.
-In my opinion, the combination of smooth gameplay and clever sounds makes it the best example of a TRS-80 game ever written.
+In my opinion, the combination of smooth gameplay and clever sounds makes it one of the best example of a TRS-80 game ever written.

 Comments